starship/starship/docs/fr-FR/config/README.md

 ## Status

-Le module `status` affiche le code de sortie de la commande précédente.
-Le module ne sera affiché que si le code de sortie n’est pas `0`.
+The `status` module displays the exit code of the previous command.
+The module will be shown only if the exit code is not `0`.
 The status code will cast to a signed 32-bit integer.

 ::: tip

-Ce module est désactivé par défaut.
-Pour l'activer, configurez `disabled` sur `false` dans votre fichier de configuration.
+This module is disabled by default.
+To enable it, set `disabled` to `false` in your configuration file.

 :::